magma/magma/docs/readmes/basics/prerequisites.md

 ## Build/Deploy Tooling

-We support building the AGW and Orchestrator on MacOS and Linux host operating systems.
+We support building the AGW and Orchestrator on macOS and Linux host operating systems.
 Doing so on a Windows environment should be possible but has not been tested.
 You may prefer to use a Linux virtual machine if you are on a Windows host.